 Brian Parkes, CEO, JamFactory

 Cash prize: AUD$20,000 (ex GST) cash prize with associated press activity;

-JamFactory residency: an invitation to do a two-week residency program at JamFactory in Adelaide: travel costs and accommodation will be provided as part of the Award.
+JamFactory residency: an invitation to do a two-week professional development residency at JamFactory in Adelaide: travel costs and accommodation will be provided as part of the Award.
 The winner will have the opportunity to develop a tailored program, during which they will have access to facilities and technical assistants to experiment with new ideas and materials, prototype new work or explore new making processes in JamFactory’s ceramics, glass, furniture or metal and jewellery studios or related local manufacturers.